Hungary starts election this Sunday (3); Orbán attends the vote in Budapest | World

 “This is a highly polarized society, in which it seems that Viktor Orbán can send whatever messages he wants.
 At least to his own voters,” said the analyst.

-He said the Hungarian head of government has used a “peace and security” speech to get closer to the Fidesz voter base, amid uncertainty over the war in the neighboring country.
+He said the head of the Hungarian government has used a “peace and security” speech to get closer to the Fidesz voter base, amid uncertainty over the war in the neighboring country.

 Biro-Nagy believes the opposition is trying to turn this year’s elections into “a referendum on whether Hungary belongs to the West or the East.”